 Meal prep: If you want to make this bowl for the week, add the quinoa to a container, the prepped veggies to a separate container and last, the tzatziki to a jar.
 Then, combine everything before you're ready to eat!

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 Mediterranean Quinoa Bowl

 for the bowl:

-- Drizzle sauce over quinoa and enjoy!
+- Drizzle a few tablespoons of tzatziki over the quinoa and enjoy!